Logo

 HCAHPS Star Ratings Technical Notes

-As part of the initiative to add five-star quality ratings to its Compare Web sites, the Centers for Medicare & Medicaid Services (CMS) publishes HCAHPS Star Ratings to the Care Compare Web site.
-Star Ratings make it easier for consumers to use the information on the Compare Web sites and spotlight excellence in healthcare quality.
+As part of the initiative to add five-star quality ratings to its Compare Websites, the Centers for Medicare & Medicaid Services (CMS) publishes HCAHPS Star Ratings to the Care Compare Website.
+Star Ratings make it easier for consumers to use the information on the Compare Websites and spotlight excellence in healthcare quality.
 Eleven HCAHPS Star Ratings will appear on Care Compare: one for each of the 10 publicly reported HCAHPS measures, plus an HCAHPS Summary Star Rating.
 CMS updates the HCAHPS Star Ratings each quarter.

-Please click here to access the April 2024 Star Ratings Technical Notes.
+Please click here to access the January 2025 Star Ratings Technical Notes.

 Previous Technical Notes: